ChilledFerrum/ChilledFerrum/README.md

  - Proud developer of the <a>**ORACLE** model (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems)</a> - A advanced model capable of reporting valuable analytics with the use of advanced object detection and tracking techniques.
     - <a href="https://youtu.be/P68YwJPc2DY">ORACLE - Advanced Object Detection and Tracking of small objects using a Finetuned YOLOv8x-p2 model</a>
  - <a href="https://kic.uoi.gr/el/amvradia-erevna-kai-anaptyxi-proigmenon-ypol/">**AMVRADIA**</a> - Advanced Object Detection and Tracking Techniques for High-Resolution Images, Focusing on Small Object Classification for the surveillance of wildlife birds.
+    - <a href="https://youtu.be/i6lwUkJdKg0">ORACLE 2.0 Wildlife Surveillance - A Multimodal Data Collection Method Using YOLOv10x and ViT-B16</a>

-    - <a href="https://youtu.be/MnMAoin4kec">Object Detection & Tracking - YOLOv7 Model - Bird Surveillance 88% mAP - Trial #2</a>
+    - <a href="https://youtu.be/MnMAoin4kec">Object Detection + Tracking - YOLOv7 Model - Bird Surveillance 88% mAP - Trial #2</a>
     - <a href="https://youtu.be/lMITeOJ_ss0">Object Detection + Tracking - YOLOv4 model - Bird Surveillance Trial #1</a>
-- ~~<a href="https://github.com/ChilledFerrum/FerrmoNote">**FerrmoNote**</a> - non-funded personal project for the development of a dynamic application that allows for a more organized lifestyle.~~

 ### Programming Languages:
 <!--  - <img src="https://github.com/ChilledFerrum/ChilledFerrum/blob/efa6c805340d33a03c2c8e8332661fb919610e2e/style/Python.png" width="25" height="25" position="relative"> -->